It would be worthwhile to take a closer look at Color Star Technology Co. Ltd. (CSCW)

 Analysis of Color Star Technology Co.
 Ltd. (CSCW)

+Further, the quarter-over-quarter increase in sales is 304.70%, showing a positive trend in the upcoming months.

-Color Star Technology Co.
-Ltd.’s future performance can be predicted by a variety of well-rounded types of analysis and research, with equity being one of the most crucial ones.
+To gain a thorough understanding of Color Star Technology Co.
+Ltd.’s future performance, several well-rounded types of analysis and research techniques can be used, with equity being among the most crucial.
 The goal here is to ensure that your current return on equity of -7.60% is sufficient for you to turn a profit off your investment.

-For any stock, average volume can be an extremely valuable indicator of volatility, and CSCW is registering an average volume of 10.41M.
-On a monthly basis, the volatility of the stock is set at 8.64%, whereas on a weekly basis, it is put at 6.66%, with a loss of -10.23% over the past seven days.
+It is also very valuable to look at average volume as an indicator of volatility for a stock, and CSCW is recording an average volume of 10.35M.
+On a monthly basis, the volatility of the stock is set at 9.01%, whereas on a weekly basis, it is put at 8.93%, with a gain of 2.37% over the past seven days.

 How Do You Analyze Color Star Technology Co.
 Ltd. Shares?

-Besides checking the fundamentals, you should also know how many employees own shares in the company.
+The number of employees owning shares of the company should also be considered in addition to the fundamentals.
 This is because the values should be in line with investors’ expectations.
-As such, the current holdings of company stock inside the company are set at 17.83%.
+As such, the current holdings of company stock inside the company are set at 16.87%.
 This can enable you to see the extent to which executives own the company’s stock.
 As opposed to executive stock, institutional ownership accounts for 0.50% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.

 Are institutional investors increasing their holdings in CSCW shares?